victor-mthemba/shopping-list-and-apples/readme.md

 * Calculate the total profit per color sold.
 * Find the most profitable apple color sold.

 ## When you are done.

 When you are done please email `mentors@projectcodex.co` to request a code review.

-You have time to complete this up until `17h00` on `Monday 12 August` - please ensure you send the review email before `17h15`.
+You have time to complete this up until `17h00` on `Monday 12 August` - if you are done earlier that's great.

+Please ensure you send the review request email before `17h15`.